What is the relationship between the amount of fat a child eats and their weight and body fat?

-We found three randomised controlled trials (clinical trials where people are randomly put into one of two or more treatment groups) conducted in 1054 children in high-income (wealthy) countries, that compared children who consumed a lower total fat intake (30% or less of their total daily energy) to children who consumed a usual or modified fat intake (more than 30% of their total daily energy) for between one and seven years.
+We found three randomised controlled trials (clinical trials where people are randomly put into one of two or more treatment groups) conducted in 1054 children in high-income (wealthy) countries.
+Two studies recruited children aged between 4 and 11 years and one study recruited children aged 12 to 13 years.
+The studies looked at different types of interventions, including individual and group educational sessions or advice.
+The sessions were delivered in clinics, schools and homes by dieticians, nutritionists or teachers.
+The interventions used in the studies were intended to help children to eat less total fat in their diet (30% or less of their total daily energy).
+These interventions were compared with a usual or modified fat intake (more than 30% of their total daily energy) for between one and seven years.
 Some of these results showed that a lower fat intake may reduce body mass index (BMI; a measure of body fatness based on height and weight) and the blood levels of different types of cholesterol (a fat carried in the blood) when compared to a higher fat intake.
 However, these effects varied over time with some results showing that a lower fat intake may make little or no difference.
 Evidence from one trial suggested that lower fat intake probably had no effect on blood levels of one type of cholesterol (called HDL-cholesterol) and may have no effect on height compared to higher fat intakes.
 This evidence cannot necessarily be applied to all healthy children, as two studies were done in children with raised blood cholesterol levels.

-We also looked at 21 studies in approximately 25,059 children that observed and measured the children's intake of fat and their weight, BMI, and other body measures over time (these are called cohort studies).
+We also looked at 21 studies in approximately 25,059 children that observed and measured the children's intake of fat and their weight, BMI, and other body measures over time, but did not seek to directly change what they ate (these are called cohort studies).
 Over half of these cohort studies that reported on body fatness suggested that as total fat intake increases, body fatness may move in the same direction.
 However, results varied across all these studies and we could not draw any firm conclusions.